K-JC/The_Barn/README.md

 * I then scrolled down to the build packs section, I clicked add build pack and selected python then clicked saved changes.
 I then clicked back on the build pack and selected node.js then clicked saved changes again.
 I made sure that Python was first and then node.js.
 * Next, I went to the deployment section and selected my deployment method which is GitHub.
 I confirmed that I wanted to connect to GitHub.
 I searched for my repository name which is "the-barn”.
 I selected this and then connected to link the Heroku app to my repository code.
 * I then scrolled down and clicked deploy branch from the deploy a GitHub branch (this showed me the logs being run as my project was being deployed).
 * Once completed I then clicked on view to view my deployed project on the terminal.
-It is loaded with no errors.
+I had one issue arise and that was static files were not loading, after leaving in the disabled collectstatic heroku deployed with no errors and the css styling was visible.
+It was loaded with no errors this time.
 I then tested my project making sure everything was working as it should and it was.

 # Credits